 Book Synopsis

 When Jack's P.E. coach pairs him up with Jay Perkins for the cross-country team, neither of them is happy about it.
 Jack is grieving the loss of Joseph, his foster brother, and adjusting to his role as big brother to Jupiter, Joseph's orphaned daughter.
-Dealing with Jay Perkins--who'd once ganged up with his buddies to jump Joseph in the locker room--is the last thing he wants to do.
+Dealing with Jay Perkins--who was definitely no friend of Joseph's--is the last thing he wants to do.

 Review Quotes